 Mortgage Points: What Are They, And Should You Buy Them?

-Points are paid at closing, so your lender will calculate the cost of any points you agree to purchase and add those charges to your other closing costs.
+Points are paid at closing.
+Your lender will calculate the cost of any points you purchased and add them to your other closing costs.

-Discount points for an adjustable-rate mortgage loan work the same as with a fixed-rate one.
-The only difference is that your mortgage will adjust after 5 or 7 years, so it’s crucial to know how long it will take to make buying points worth the investment.
+Discount points work similarly for adjustable-rate mortgage (ARM) loans as they do with fixed-rate loans.
+The only difference is that the interest on your ARM will adjust after 5 or 7 years, making it crucial to know how long it will take to make buying points on a mortgage worth the investment.

 The Benefits Of Mortgage Points

-Points can increase your closing costs by thousands of dollars, but the large upfront cost might be worth it if you stay in the home long enough to see savings from the reduced interest rate.
-Paying an extra $2,000 upfront could mean tens of thousands of dollars in savings over the course of your mortgage.
-However, if you plan to sell your home or refinance before your break even, paying for points might not be worth it.
+Points can increase your closing costs by thousands of dollars.
+But it’s a high upfront cost that may be worth it if you stay in the home long enough to see savings from the reduced interest rate.
+Paying extra money upfront could mean tens of thousands of dollars in savings over your mortgage.

-You may even save money on taxes if you decide to purchase mortgage points.
-Since mortgage interest is tax deductible and points are considered prepaid mortgage interest, you may be able to deduct the cost of the points on your taxes.
+You may be able to deduct the cost of the points from your taxes because mortgage interest is tax-deductible, and discount points are considered prepaid mortgage interest.
 To understand the deductions you may be eligible for, check out the IRS rules on mortgage point benefits and speak with a qualified tax expert.